nguyhu01/LutherCookBook/README.md

 # LutherCookBook

-LutherCookBook is a dynamic full-stack web application tailored for people with a passion for cooking and sharing culinary experiences.
-This project utilizes a combination of technologies including React for the frontend, creating an interactive user interface, and Python, SQLalchemy, with the Flask framework to establish a robust backend.
+LutherCookBook is a full-stack web application tailored for people with a passion for cooking and sharing culinary experiences.
+This project utilizes a combination of technologies including React for the frontend and Python, SQLalchemy, with the Flask framework to establish the backend.

 ## Key Features